tsludee/mixedMessages/README.md

 ### Guidance from CA
 To truly be random, CA suggests using three possible strings.
 Maybe there can be an element that could follow and tell you something about your day?
 Maybe a third and final one that could say something about your outfit?

+### Where I'm stuck...
+Now I am trying to add a button functionality, but I don't know where/how to do that.
+I have a button inserted and found something from StackOverflow, but it has only gotten me so far.